-Insurance designed to protect against expenses incurred due to bodily injury or property damage resulting from acts of, or neglect by, the insured.
+Optional insurance designed to protect against expenses incurred due to property damage or injury occurring on the property.

 A form of business ownership that consists of one or more general partners who are fully liable, and one or more limited partners who are liable only for the amount of their investment.

-The ability to readily convert assets or investments to cash.
+The ability to readily convert assets or investments into cash.